Generic Name: cilostazol (sye-LOE-sta-zol)

 - Cilostazol works best if it is taken at the same time(s) each day.

 - If you miss a dose of cilostazol, take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.
-If more than 1 dose is missed, contact your health care provider or pharmacist.

 Ask your health care provider any questions you may have about how to use cilostazol.